 s there are huge differences between size, breeds and even in between individuals, it is possible that one dog can eat quite a lot of a specific food item without showing any symptoms while another could die already from a much smaller amount.
 Therefore, one should not feed the following food items to dogs and also store them out of reach for the dogs.
 It is also important to remember that the amount plays a very important role when talking about toxic food items; small amounts of one food item can be well tolerated while the same amount of another can already lead to serious damages.

 It is possible that the list below is not complete, but I will monitor the research about this topic and update the list if I find any new results.
-I would be happy if you send me an email to firstname.lastname@example.org if you hear about new studies about food items that are toxic for dogs.
+I would be happy if you send me message via the contact form if you hear about new studies about food items that are toxic for dogs.

 Caffeine, theobromine and theophylline: